oSumAtrIX/DownOnSpot/README.md

 cargo build --release
 ```

-If you get a linker error, you might need to download the [standard libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php#libmp3lame) library.
+If you get a linker error, you might need to download the [standard libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php#libmp3lame) library (Windows). \
+Debian/Ubuntu: ```sudo apt install libmp3lame-dev``` \
+RedHat/Fedora: ```sudo yum install libmp3lame-devel``` \
 On OS X, it should be enough to just run `brew install lame`, provided you have [Homebrew](https://brew.sh/) installed.

 ## Usage/ Examples

-Running DownOnSpot once will create the default configuration file in the same directory as your shell.
+Running DownOnSpot will create the default configuration file on first start in the same directory as your shell. \
+\
+Using Windows:
 ```bash
 $ down_on_spot.exe
 Settings could not be loaded, because of the following error: IO: NotFound No such file or directory. (os error 2)...